fortinet/fortigate-terraform-deploy/azure/7.2/azurevwan/README.md

-# Deployment of a Azure VWAN on the Azure
+# Deployment of a Azure VWAN on Azure
 ## Introduction
 A Terraform script to deploy a Azure VWan and VPN connection with on-premise FortiGate.